 If you’ve always been active like Ko Hui and don’t have medical or obstetric complications, it’s perfectly safe to continue until you give birth.

 According to guidelines by the American Congress of Obstetricians and Gynecologists, 30 minutes or more of moderate exercise a day on most, if not all, days of the week is recommended.

 “Exercise improves stamina and keep muscles supple, which help ease the progress of labour,” explains Dr Irene Chua, senior consultant obstetrician and gynaecologist at Irene Chua Clinic for Women.
 “It also helps strengthen back muscles to cope with weight gain in pregnancy, thus easing backaches.”

 However, bear in mind that the changes in hormonal levels will inevitably affect your stamina, coordination and strength.
 So, always listen to your body, say fitness experts who work with expectant mums.

 “Exercise also releases endorphins, which boost the mood and help one sleep better,” Dr Chua adds.

 But if you’ve never or hardly worked out before, she advises that you consult your doctor and start only after the first trimester – ideally in a group or under the guidance of a qualified instructor.

-Chances are, you can still run a reasonable distance.
+If you were a regular runner before you got pregnant, chances are, you can still run a reasonable distance.
 If you feel up to it, you can run during any stage of your pregnancy, says Kareen Lai, a former PE teacher and founder of Mums In Sync, which designs fitness and nutrition programmes for pregnant women and new mums.